 Strength training (also called resistance training) involves forceful muscular contraction against resistance, usually using free or machine weights or sometimes body weight (such as when a person does push-ups or abdominal crunches).
 Some people may use elastic bands rather than weights when they begin a strength training program.

 Depending on how it is done, strength training may be somewhat less beneficial for cardiovascular fitness than aerobic exercise.
 However, sustained, high-intensity strength training can be as beneficial for cardiovascular fitness as aerobic exercise.
 The main goals of strength training are to develop the following in muscle:

 In the long run, increased muscle mass helps a person become leaner and lose body fat because muscle uses more calories, even at rest, than do other types of tissues, particularly fat.
 More muscle mass also means more functional ability into later years, which helps people remain independent as they age.
-In older adults, particularly the frail elderly such as those living in nursing homes, increased muscle mass improves recovery from critical illness by providing the body with protein stores that are needed for recovery (see also Exercise in the Elderly).
-Older adults, particularly the frail, also benefit because the increase in muscle mass improves mobility, thus speeding recovery.
+In older adults, particularly those who are frail, such as those living in nursing homes, increased muscle mass improves recovery from critical illness by improving mobility and providing the body with protein stores that are needed for recovery (see Exercise in Older Adults Other reasons for exercise ).

 Strengthening muscles around an injury (for example, thigh muscles with an injured knee) decreases pain.
 Thus, a strength training program may help in injury rehabilitation.
 This approach should be supervised by a rehabilitation physical therapist.